carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/03-extract.md

 When our data complexity is higher than what can be accomplished by `.import`, we need to perform what is called an "Extract, Transform, and Load."

+We'd like to know:

+*   How many papers has each person contributed to?
+*   Who collaborates with whom?

+Unfortunately, we can't use `.import` to load this bibliography into our database, because one of the fields is a dreaded and evil "multi-valued field."
+(Hint: this is a bad thing for any sort of data analysis.)

+If we only cared about one author, we could search for her name in the spreadsheet to answer the first question, then select those rows and manually tally her co-authors to answer the second.
+But doing that for all of the authors one by one would take days, we'd almost certainly make mistakes, and then someone would almost certainly hand us another, larger spreadsheet and we'd have to start over.

 This might seem like a lot of work to answer two questions,